Mitford Parish Council Chairman’s Annual Report 30th April 2019

-Morpeth Town Council (MTC) seems intent on initiating a boundary review that would impact three adjacent parishes – Hebron, Hepscott and Mitford – proposing that the town boundary be extended to encompass the new housing developments of West Lancaster Park, Northgate and South Fields, and also encompass the part of Stobhill Manor that is in Hepscott Parish.
+Morpeth Town Council (MTC) continues to move towards initiating a boundary review that would impact three adjacent parishes – Hebron, Hepscott and Mitford – proposing that the town boundary be extended to encompass the new housing developments on the fringes of Morpeth.
 In Mitford's case, it is proposed that the western boundary of Morpeth be redrawn along the line of the A1 bypass.
-Households finding themselves in Morpeth will see a significant increase in their council tax, but there will be an adverse financial impact on all residents in the parish; in effect this proposal amounts to a transfer of tax from the parishes to Morpeth.
-The Parish Council is opposed to this proposal and finds no merit in the MTC argument; we are particularly disappointed in the position taken by MTC given that we are all supposedly partners in the Morpeth Neighbourhood Plan.
+A survey of residents impacted by such a move revealed overwhelming opposition.
+MTC representatives outlined their thinking at our July meeting and proposed drawing the boundary tightly around the Lancaster Park development so as not to impact existing residents.
+No confirmation of this suggestion has been received.
+In effect this proposal amounts to a transfer of tax from the parishes to Morpeth and the Parish Council has determined to oppose the proposed boundary change.

-I commend our Clerk for the accuracy and clarity of the accounts.
-Gross expenditure for the year was £6011, significantly lower than the previous year which had included a £2000 contribution to the cost of repairs to the village hall roof.
-We have invested in a replacement noticeboard for Tranwell Village which is about to be installed and are seeking quotes for repairing fencing on Mitford road adjacent to Abbey Mill.
-The bank balance at 31 March 2018 was £10,208 and a budget of £8,490 has been set for 2018/2019.
-Given the healthy state of the finances, the Parish Council determined to keep the precept unchanged for 2018/19.
+I commend our Clerk for the accuracy and clarity of the accounts presented.
+Gross expenditure for the year was £6354, excluding a commitment of £1800 funding towards upgrading the village hall kitchen.
+The effective carry forward at 31 March 2019 was £10,352, and a budget of £8485 has been set for 2019/2020.
+Given the healthy state of the finances, the Parish Council determined to keep the precept unchanged for 2019/20.

 Finally, I would like to thank our Parish Councillors and our Clerk for the excellent work that has been done over the last year, and our County Councillor both for his support and for brokering meetings with decision makers at County Hall.
 I also thank PC Andrea Teasdale for her support and advice to the Parish Council during the year.